API Authentication

 So:

-- explicit remote HTTP calls normalize
+DC_AUTH_TOKENis the explicit override- protected HTTP calls normalize

 DC_AUTH_TOKENinto the Bearer header